ClickHouse/ClickHouse/docs/en/development/tests.md

 Thread Fuzzer (please don't mix up with Thread Sanitizer) is another kind of fuzzing that allows to randomize thread order of execution.
 It helps to find even more special cases.

+## Security Audit

+People from Yandex Security Team did some basic overview of ClickHouse capabilities from the security standpoint.

 ## Static Analyzers {#static-analyzers}

 We run `clang-tidy` and `PVS-Studio` on per-commit basis. `clang-static-analyzer` checks are also enabled. `clang-tidy` is also used for some style checks.